te-yun/if-sitesearch/doc/faq.md

 FAQ
 =

+* What is Site Search?
+    * Site Search is an on-demand SaaS offering from IntraFind Software AG to enable website operators to provide search functionality for their websites.

 * What is the difference between **sites** and **pages**?
     * A **site** is a *website* that can contain thousands of **pages**.
     You may have two **sites**: *en.example.com* and *de.example.com*